WhoIsMrSentry/PyMindAffectBCI/README.md

 # mindaffectBCI

 ## Maintainer Notice
-**This repository has been modernized and is now maintained by Emir Hüseyin.**
+**This repository has been modernized and is now maintained by Emir Hamurcu.**

 The codebase has been refactored to follow modern Python packaging standards with improved modularity.